Rhetos/Rhetos-wiki/Recommended-application-setup.md

 ### Using Visual Studio and automatic dbupdate

-Visual Studio is not required for development of Rhetos apps, but it can be helpful because there is a DSL IntelliSense extension available for VS.
+Visual Studio is not required for development of Rhetos apps, but it can be helpful because there is a DSL IntelliSense extension available for Visual Studio.

-1. Install Visual Studio 2022 or later, it is required for .NET 6 applications.
+1. Install Visual Studio 2022 or later.
-   .NET 5 applications can be developed in Visual Studio 2019 and 2022.

 2. Download and install **Rhetos DSL IntelliSense** for Visual Studio.
    See [Installation instructions](https://github.com/Rhetos/LanguageServices#installation).